flutter/website/src/docs/release/breaking-changes/editable-text-focus-attachment.md

 ## Summary

-`EditableText.focusNode` is now attached to a dedicated `Focus` widget within `EditableText`.
+`EditableText.focusNode` is now attached to a dedicated `Focus` widget below `EditableText`.

 ## Context